-Do all plants shed their leaves at same time in a year throughout the world as low temperature renders several chemicals inactive for some time.
+• Do all plants shed their leaves at same time in a year throughout the world.

+Some plants in temperate regions shed their leaves before the winter starts.
+This is to minimize transpiration loss as well as reduce photosynthetic and other metabolic activities, as low temperature renders several chemicals inactive for some time.
 In tropical regions some plants shed their leaves before the start of summer.
 Plants growing in hot climates, usually keep the stomata closed during the day to reduce transpiration loss.
 High temperatures also lead to adaptations like reduced leaf.